kentcb/PCLMock/Doc/generating-mocks.md

 ## Overview

 **PCLMock** includes support for generating mock implementations from interfaces in your code base.
-Generated code can be either C# or Visual Basic.
-You have two code generation options:
+The core of this code generation logic is contained in the `PCLMock.CodeGeneration` project, but you will typically use that library via a code generator "front-end".
+There are two code generator front-ends that ship with PCLMock:

-1. A T4-based approach, available via the `PCLMock.CodeGeneration.T4` package.
+1. A [C# Source Generator](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) (currently in preview, intended to ship with C# 9).
-2. A console-based approach, available via the `PCLMock.CodeGeneration.Console` package.
+2. A [.NET Core tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools), available via the `PCLMock.CodeGeneration.Console` package.

-The T4-based approach integrates into Visual Studio (Xamarin Studio is not currently supported) whereas the console-based approach is a solution-level tool that you can execute how you see fit.
 In both cases, these tools are driven by an XML configuration file.

-## Configuration File
+## XML Configuration File

 In order to know which interfaces should have mocks generated, and how those mocks should be named, the **PCLMock** code generators rely on an XML configuration file.
-When you install the T4-based code generator, you get a default configuration file called *Mocks.xml*.

 ### Specifying Namespace Names